Missouri Birding Challenge Rules

 Option 1 — Vortex Diamondback 10x 42 binoculars with harness

-Option 4 – $150 donation to Missouri Conservation Heritage Foundation for the Missouri Motus Project
+Option 5 — $150 donation to the Missouri Conservation Heritage Foundation for a bird conservation project or effort determined by the Missouri Birding Challenge Committee

 One winning team in each subcategory; each team gets to choose one option:

-• Option 1 – $500 donation to Missouri Conservation Heritage Foundation for Migratory Bird Conservation Fund
+• Option 1 — $500 donation to the Missouri Conservation Heritage Foundation for a bird conservation project or effort determined by the Missouri Birding Challenge Committee

 Subcategory 2: Must record 150 or more bird species